Dabrytskaya/practice-code-review/src/split-object/split-object-deepa/README.md

 # challenge name: strategy name

-Splits an object into multiple objects with one key/value pair each.
+Splits an object into multiple objects with one key/value pair for each.

 ## Strategy